- Normal precautions

 Security Status Last Updated: 16 March 2020

 As of 1 September, a limited number of international flights to and from Malawi have resumed.
-Travellers arriving in Malawi are required to carry a out negative COVID-19 test dated within 10 days of arrival and must isolate at home for 14 days.
+Passengers arriving in Malawi are required to carry a negative COVID-19 test dated within 10 days of arrival and must isolate at home for 14 days.

 If you are in Malawi, you should monitor developments regularly and follow the advice of local authorities.
 See links to relevant websites below.